 are not operations in the ordinary sense and are not available via string invocation.
+In addition, conjunction is not available via string invocation, since no operation is actually performed.

 String names for procedures are available through global identifiers.
 Note that the names of functions, such as image, are global identifiers.
 Similarly, any procedure-valued global identifier may be used as the string name of a procedure.
 Thus in procedure main()